jnaiman/csci-p-14110/lesson01/lecture01_p1.md

  * Day 1: Introduction, syllabus, examples, and some basics about Astro, Physics, Programming
  * Day 2: Gravity, calculating 2-body orbits, more programming
  * Day 3: Numerical and analytical solutions of orbits for 2-body problem
- * Day 4: Multi-body problem in 2D
+ * Day 4: Multi-body problem in 2D/3D
- * Day 5: Multi-body problem in 3D
+ * Day 5: Multi-body problem in 3D & Other solvers

 ---